 ScanTech has been performing radon testing in the Dallas – Fort Worth area for over 15 years with the procedural expertise and pricing to meet your needs.

-We are also AARST-NRPP Certified and able to handle HUD, (LEAN & MAP) GSA, Fannie Mae, Freddie Mac and other multi-family projects including luxury high rises.
+We are also AARST-NRPP Certified and able to handle HUD, (LEAN & MAP) GSA, Fannie Mae, Freddie Mac and other multi-family projects including apartments, luxury high rises and senior living / health / memory care facilities.

 Radon gas is the 2nd leading cause of lung cancer after smoking and it is a very real problem in the Dallas – Fort Worth area as more than 10 % of all homes have radon levels that are near or exceed the EPA action limit (remediation recommended) of 4 picoCuries/liter and many more exceed the World Health Organization (WHO) recommendation of 2.7 picoCuries/liter.